kq1231/timely/tasks.md

 **Inshaa Allah**

 - Tab 12
-    - Make the sub-entry molecule take in the date as a parameter.
-It should pass it to the sub-entry provider as a family provider.
     - Make DetailScreen WET.
         - Go through each line of the code.
         - Jot down alternatives, selecting the best one.